EricClasher/Polymarket-Content-/README.md

 JUST IN: Trump pauses his AI oversight executive order, saying he "didn't like certain aspects of it"

 JUST IN: Oura, maker of Oura Ring, confidentially files for IPO.

+NEW: UN climate panel is set to drop its worst-case warming scenario after scientists deemed it “implausible.”